Zipcar/postgis-boshrelease/README.md

 ## Considerations after a successful deployment

 A number of new database tables and objects are available after a successful deployment.
-To access those you should execute the following queries as a db user with sufficient permissions (eg an admin).
+To access those you should execute the following queries as a db user with sufficient permissions (eg `postgres`).

 ### Creating new extensions